 But she said their unusual arrangement has helped them both.

 "Not everybody's going to think it's OK," Otterson said.
 "That's fine.
 But I think if people approach things with an open mind and an open heart, they tend to work. "

 For a while, at least, they'll keep working the farm together.
 That could help Benson get a better handle on things.

 "I know I still have a long ways to go," she said.
 "I'm not in a hurry for her to leave!"

-Sasha Aslanian is a reporter with MPR News' Twin Cities metro reporting unit.
+Sasha Aslanian is a metro reporter for MPR News.